 ''The biggest influence on children's academic achievement and behaviour remains family background rather than childcare,'' says Dr Harrison, lead researcher with the Longitudinal study and associate professor of early childhood at Charles Sturt University.

-Also see a summary of the best evidence on the effects of participation in ECE on children, click here.
+Also see a Best Evidence Review Report on the effects of participation in ECE on children, click here.